wavemotion-dave/DracoDS/README.md

 -----------------------
 There are three kinds of files supported: Cartridges, Cassettes and Disks.

-Cartridges are the easiest... simply pick the .ccc filename from the Load Game menu and as soon as you start the emulation, the cartridge should auto-boot.
+Cartridges are the easiest... simply pick the .ccc (or .rom) filename from the Load Game menu and as soon as you start the emulation, the cartridge should auto-boot.

 Cassettes work differently... you must load them up from the BASIC intepreter.
 So picking a .cas filename from the Load Game menu and starting the emulation running should place you into the BASIC of your choice (Tandy CoCo BASIC or Dragon BASIC).
 From there, you type one of the following pairs of commands depending